See which schools offer Maryland LPN programs near you and online

 Directory of state-approved LPN training classes

-If you have a penchant for helping those who need medical attention and would like a career that is both challenging and rewarding, becoming a Licensed Practical Nurse (LPN) may be an excellent choice.
+If you have a penchant for helping those who need medical attention and would like a career that is both challenging and rewarding, becoming a Licensed Practical Nurse (LPN) by enrolling in one of many Maryland LPN programs might be a great choice.

 “Employment of licensed practical and licensed vocational nurses is projected to grow 5 percent from 2022 to 2032, faster than the average for all occupations.
 About 54,400 openings for licensed practical and licensed vocational nurses are projected each year, on average, over the decade” (Bureau of Labor Statistics).
-In 2024 the average LPN salary in Maryland is $61,162 per year.
-This trend makes licensed practical nursing one of the hottest careers for the next decade and beyond.
+In 2025 the average LPN salary in Maryland is $62,778 per year.
+This trend makes licensed practical nursing one of the most promising careers for the next decade and beyond.

 What Does an LPN Do?